MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/overview.md

 ---
-title: "Enterprise Cloud Adoption: Core Infrastructure overview"
+title: "Fusion: Core Infrastructure overview"
-description: Overview of Core infrastructure content for Azure enterprise cloud adoption
+description: Overview of Core infrastructure content for Azure Fusion
 author: rotycenh
 ms.date: 11/02/2018
 ---

-# Enterprise Cloud Adoption: Core Infrastructure overview
+# Fusion: Core Infrastructure overview

 One of the most important steps your organization takes on its digital transformation journey is understanding how cloud platforms work.
 Knowing how